HL7/davinci-ecdx/input/pagecontent/signatures.md

 The corresponding sections on signatures for [Direct Query], [Task Based Approach], [Sending attachments], [Requesting Attachments Using Attachment Codes], and [Requesting Attachments Using Questionnaires] document how to indicate the signature requirement and how to respond with signed transactions.
 The sections below define the requirements for using *FHIR Signatures* to sign a Bundle or QuestionnaireResponse with electronic or digital signatures.
 Refer to the appropriate specifications for guidance on signing other documents, such as CDA or CCDA on FHIR Documents.

-### CDex *Enveloped* Signatures
+### CDex Signatures

+In previous versions of this implementation guide, the term "enveloping" was used incorrectly to describe CDex Signatures {:.stu-note}

-Signatures in CDex are an element in the signed Bundle or QuestionnaireResponse resource.
-This type of signature is referred to as an [enveloped signature].
-The FHIR Bundle is the envelope for Bundles, and the signature populates the [`Bundle.signature`] element.
-For QuestionnaireResponse, The envelope can be the resource, individual `QuestionnaireResponse.item` elements, or both, and the signature populates the QuestionnaireResponse's signature extension.\* The enveloped signatures must avoid including the signature element in calculating the digital signature.
+Signatures in CDex are represented as an element in the signed Bundle or QuestionnaireResponse resource.
+For FHIR Documents and FHIR Search Bundles, the signature populates the [`Bundle.signature`] element.
+The signature applies to the entire Bundle, ensuring that all contained resources are authenticated as a single unit.
+For QuestionnaireResponse, the signature populates the FHIR standard [signatureRequired] extension at the QuestionnaireResponse resource or `QuestionnareiResponse.item` level.\*

-\* When using a FHIR Questionnaire to request data, the [DTR SDC Questionnaire] Profile is used to profile the Questionnaire.
-Both [CDex Task Attachment Request Profile] and the [DTR SDC Questionnaire] profile have the overlapping capability to indicate that a signature is required.
+\* When using a FHIR Questionnaire to request data, the [DTR Standard Questionnaire] Profile is used to profile the Questionnaire.
+Both [CDex Task Attachment Request Profile] and the [DTR Standard Questionnaire] profile have the overlapping capability to indicate that a signature is required.
 Signers must meet both the Task *and* Questionnaire signature expectations.
 The Task's signature input parameter represents the need for a verification signature for the QuestionnaireResponse.
-The [DTR Standard Questionnaire] profile supports many reasons for signatures, including verification signatures using the FHIR standard [signatureRequired] extension at the QuestionnaireResponse resource or `QuestionnareiResponse.item` level.
+The [DTR Standard Questionnaire] profile supports many reasons for signatures, including verification signatures.
 {:.bg-warning}

 #### CDex Signature Profiles